MXR M83 Bass Chorus

 Overall, this is an impressive bass chorus pedal with lots of options to change the way the chorus effect is delivered.
 It also is built with the level of quality and craftsmanship you expect out of a company like Boss, which has been doing it right for so long.
 Also, it is quite cheap compared to other brands and bass chorus pedals that do basically the same thing.

 – Low filter, rate, and depth knobs

 – Value and well priced

-All in all, we love the analog driven circuitry and how to shapes the warm sounds of the EBS Sweden UniChorus pedal.
+All in all, we love the analog-driven circuitry and how it shapes the warm sounds of the EBS Sweden UniChorus pedal.
 This analog pedal also has higher dynamics and lower noise.

 – Analog pedal